 Telesom is the major telecommunications company in Somaliland that also runs the popular ZAAD, a mobile money management system.
 The major stakeholder of this company is the former owner of Albarakat, Jumaleh, who is NOT a Somaliland citizen.

 Unfortunately, our past and present governments failed to show any interest in the businesses of electric power generations, mobile phone telecommunications, or even modern banking systems until now.
 That lack of interest on the part of Somaliland government would have a major impact on the poor segment of the public and the country as a whole.

 Business & Political Strategist

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com February 13, 2019
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org February 13, 2019